lasitha-vidyaratne/cdml/README.md

 ## Description

-We have based our solution to the freestyle league on the general framework of the metadelta++ [1], the winnig solution in NeurIPS 2021 MetaDL competition.
+We have based our solution to the freestyle league on the general framework of the metadelta++ [1], the winning solution in NeurIPS 2021 MetaDL competition.
 Additionally, our final model consists of the following:

 - **Ensemble backbones**: We fine-tune a pre-trained seresnet101aa (with anti aliasing) architecture using set 0 in the given meta-training time.
 We use snapshot ensembling to retain two versions of the seresnet101aa.
 Additionally, we also upload a resnet50 model trained offline on set 0.
 - **Contrastive loss**: We apply triple-margin loss in addition to the cross-entropy based classification loss when fine-tuning the backbone.